-Wittenberg University is a member of at least three tuition exchange programs with other colleges including Tuition Exchange Inc., ELCA Exchange and the GLCA Exchange.
+Wittenberg University is a member of at least four tuition exchange programs with other colleges including Tuition Exchange Inc., ELCA Exchange, GLCA Exchange and CIC-TEP Exchange.
 If the dependent of an eligible faculty member or administrative staff member plans to attend a school that participates in any of these Exchange programs, the faculty or staff member is expected to make two notifications to Wittenberg's Department of Human Resources.
 First, the faculty or staff member should make notification in the fall of the year prior to enrollment.
 And, to increase the likelihood of acceptance into an exchange program, the faculty or staff member should also notify Human Resources as soon as the dependent has received an acceptance letter from the Exchange school and, regardless of the circumstance, should make notification no later than one month after receiving an acceptance letter.
 Upon notification, Human Resources will make application for participation in the exchange program on behalf of the faculty or staff member.
 Application can be made to more than one participating institution.

 Over 600 institutions participate in Tuition Exchange, Inc. A listing of the participating institutions can be found at http://www.tuitionexchange.org/

-3. The scholarship may be withdrawn if the participant does not meet clearly articulated standards of academic performance and/or personal conduct set by the host institutions and those described in section III of this policy.
+3. The scholarship may be withdrawn if the participant does not meet clearly articulated standards of academic performance and/or personal conduct set by the host institutions and those described in Section III of this policy.

 4. The duration of a tuition exchange scholarship is normally the four years of undergraduate education.
 However, some exchange programs may not rule out graduate or professional education.
 The sponsoring institution has the right to limit eligibility to fewer than four years.